nomisRev/AndroidCleanMVP/README.md

 abstract class MVPPresenter<V : MVPContract.View> : MVPContract.Presenter<V>
 ```

 There is no difference between the definition of the `MVPPresenter` in Java or Kotlin.
-And all to setup your Presenter is extend tha abstract class and define override the methods you have defined in the contract.
+All you need to do to setup your Presenter is extend the abstract class and override the methods you have defined in the contract.

 ## dagger-mvp / kotlin-dagger-mvp

 * A setup with dagger.
 Presenter gets created by dagger with the necessary dependencies.

 * All the principles from above remain the same.
-But to make this setup truly wonderfull, we can use dagger to automatically create the presenters and inject them with the dependencies that we want.
+But to make this setup truly wonderful, we can use dagger to automatically create the presenters and inject them with the dependencies that we want.

 * Again in this setup there is a minor difference between Kotlin and Java.
 The reason is the same as above
-  >You'll notice that the Presenter has a generic type, in kotlin we're required to specify this generic type.
+  >You'll notice that the Presenter has a generic type, in Kotlin we're required to specify this generic type.

 * We add the following to the MVPContract, and when creating the view specific `Component` you can specify the dependencies your view requires in this component.
 But more about that below.
 ```